Existing drugs may offer a first-line treatment for coronavirus outbreak.

 The researchers reviewed information on the discovery and development of broad-spectrum antiviral agents (BSAAs), which are drugs that target viruses from two or more different viral families.
-They summarized what they found for 120 drugs that had already been shown to be safe for humans use and created a database, which is freely accessible.
-Thirty-one of these were found by the researchers to be possible candidates for prophylaxis and treatment of the COVID-19 infections.
+They summarized what they found for 120 drugs that had already been shown to be safe for human use and created a database, which is freely accessible.
+Thirty-one of these were found by the researchers to be possible candidates for prophylaxis and treatment of COVID-19 infections.
 The researchers also found that clinical investigations have recently begun of five possible drug candidates to treat the COVID-19 virus

-“In the future, BSAAs will have global impact by decreasing morbidity and mortality from viral and other diseases, maximizing the number of healthy life years, improving the quality of life of infected patients and decreasing the costs of patient care,” the researchers concluded.
+“In the future, BSAAs will have a global impact by decreasing morbidity and mortality from viral and other diseases, maximizing the number of healthy life years, improving the quality of life of infected patients and decreasing the costs of patient care,” the researchers concluded.

 Reference: “Discovery and development of safe-in-man broad-spectrum antiviralagents” by Petter I. Andersen, Aleksandr Ianevski, Hilde Lysvand, AstraVitkauskiene, Valentyn Oksenych, Magnar Bjør ̊as, Kaidi Telling, IrjaLutsar, Uga Dampis, Yasuhiko Irie, Tanel Tenson, Anu Kantele and Denis E. Kainov, 27 February 2020, International Journal of Infectious Diseases.